lorossi/useless-clocks/README.md

 ### Descriptions

+#### Angle Clock

+Another day, another useless clock.
+The time is represented by angles, but their size is inversely proportional to the current time: the bigger the angle, the smaller the time.
+The angles are drawn from milliseconds to hours in an anti-clockwise fashion, and the whole thing rotates clockwise.
+This clock is also unreadable, but in a very fancy way.

 #### Bar Clock

 This is probably one of the most readable clocks (this statement really tells a story).
 Each bar fills up proportionally to the current time, from milliseconds (left) to hours (right).
 The bars get move almost slowly over time, giving almost the idea of being able to read what it is actually shown.
 Yeah, almost.